samualtnorman/hackmud-environment/README.md

 - [eslint-plugin-hackmud2](https://www.npmjs.com/package/eslint-plugin-hackmud2)

 ### Contributing
-Contributing is apreciated, but if you have an API to add to the typeings, you should probably pull request that into the original repo.
+Contributing is apreciated, but if you have an API to add to the typings, you should probably pull request that into the original repo.